AndyFul/Hard_Configurator/WindowsHybridHardening/Readme.md

 ## WARNING

-WindowsHybridHardening Light is an application in the early stage of development.
-It can have some bugs, so it is recommended to make a System Restore Point, before using it.
+WindowsHybridHardening Light is a security-oriented application, so making a System Restore Point is recommended before using it.

 ## PROGRAM DESCRIPTION.

+Windows Hybrid Hardening Light (WHHLight) is a simplified configurator of Windows built-in application control features.
-Windows Hybrid Hardening Light (WHH) works on Windows 10/11 (Home and Pro editions).
-It allows configuring Windows built-in features to support antivirus and prevent malware.
-WHH is a hybrid of two Windows built-in security layers: Software Restriction Policies (SRP) and Windows Defender Application Control (WDAC).
-After the initial configuration, it can be closed, and all protection comes from the Windows built-in features.
+It works on Windows 10 and 11 to support antivirus and prevent malware.
+WHHLight is a hybrid of Windows built-in security layers: SmartScreen, Software Restriction Policies (SRP), and Windows Defender Application Control (WDAC).
+After the initial configuration, WHHLight can be closed, and all protection comes from the Windows built-in features.
-Both SRP and WDAC work well with any antivirus.
+SmartScreen, SRP, and WDAC work well with any antivirus (no need to use Microsoft Defender).

-WHH is adjusted to the home environment.
+WHHLight is adjusted to the home environment.
 SRP is still the best Windows built-in solution at home to prevent attack vectors via scripts, shortcuts, and other files with active content.
 WDAC is the best prevention against malicious EXE, DLL, and MSI files.

 The hybrid of SRP and WDAC simplifies proper whitelisting.
 The folder whitelisted in WDAC allows only EXE, DLL, and MSI files but not scripts and other file types.

-WHH uses the RunBySmartscreen tool available via the right-click option on the Explorer context menu.
+WHHLight uses the RunBySmartscreen tool available via the right-click option on the Explorer context menu.
 It allows execution with SmartScreen check of standalone EXE/MSI installers from non-NTFS storage devices (like flash drives).

-Some important post-exploitation mitigations of vulnerable applications (MS Office, Adobe Acrobat Reader, etc.) can be configured via DocumentsAntiExploit, FirewallHardening, and ConfigureDefender (tools included in the WHH installation package).
+Some important post-exploitation mitigations of vulnerable applications (MS Office, Adobe Acrobat Reader, etc.) can be configured via DocumentsAntiExploit, FirewallHardening, and ConfigureDefender (tools included in the WHHLight installation package).
 The ConfigureDefender tool can be used only when Microsoft Defender real-time protection is enabled.

  [Videos about WHHLight](https://www.youtube.com/@AndyKula-sk3dt/)